dev-future-tech/gateway-testing-ui/README.md

     * A representation of a cart that contains products from the Product API
     * Links to a User account that is temporarily managed by the Cart API

-# Scenerio 1 - Basic Pproduct Listing
+# Scenerio 1 - Basic Product Listing

 THis scenario will allow the gateway to proxy requests to the product API to get a list of products.